 We are serious mint chocolate chip lovers in this house.
 So much so that my children are known to request this Mint Chocolate Chip Cake on their birthdays.

 - Dark chocolate cocoa powder makes a world of difference in the flavor of homemade brownies.
-I love the Rodelle brand in this recipe.

 - Buttermilk gives the brownies a super moist, fudgy consistency.
 This homemade buttermilk substitute works beautifully for baking too.